SenseNet/docs.sensenet.com/content/concepts/content-management/02-content-model.md

 # Content naming

 Every content in the content repository is not only identified by its unique ID but also its path.
 If you move a content to another folder, thus changing its path, the system keeps track of the changes, making it possible to use the path as a link to the content.
 For example, the `Path` of the *IT* workspace is /Root/Content/IT, which means it is in the *Content* container: a child of the *Root* folder.
 This way the workspace is accessible through the /Root/Content/IT URL.
-The content is represented in the Path by its Name, which is a field of every content which means you can freely modifiy it but note that this will also change its path (e.g. /Root/Content/**MyContent** to /Root/Content/**NewName**)
+The content is represented in the Path by its Name, which is a field of every content which means you can freely modify it but note that this will also change its path (e.g. /Root/Content/**MyContent** to /Root/Content/**NewName**)
 Name should not be set every time, in cases when no Name is given the repository automatically generates it from the content's type and creation date. (e.g. User-20200902075644)
 Uploaded files will automatically be named by the file's name (e.g. *lorem-ipsum.docx* Name will be *lorem-ipsum.docx* after it is uploaded to the repository).
-Another useful feature for naming files is incremental naming, with which you can set that if a user uploads a file to a folder where a file with a same name exists, the older file will not be overriden, but the new one will be uploaded with a slightly changed name (e.g. *lorem-ipsum.docx* and *lorem-ipsum(1).docx*) These feature (allow incremental naming) is by default switchen on and can be switched off for content types in the content type definition.
+Another useful feature for naming files is incremental naming, with which you can set that if a user uploads a file to a folder where a file with a same name exists, the older file will not be overridden, but the new one will be uploaded with a slightly changed name (e.g. *lorem-ipsum.docx* and *lorem-ipsum(1).docx*) These feature (allow incremental naming) is by default switched on and can be switched off for content types in the content type definition.

 ```xml
 <ContentType name="" handler="" parentType="" xmlns="http://schemas.sensenet.com/SenseNet/ContentRepository/ContentTypeDefinition">